-Meditation for Addiction Recovery: The Holistic Approach To Substance Abuse Treatment
+Meditation for Addiction Recovery and Substance Abuse Treatment

 Drug addiction and substance abuse are all about escaping from something.
 The stresses of your life, past traumas, and any number of things.
-This is why recognizing that pattern and becoming aware of your need to escape is a big part of addiction recovery.
-Mindfulness and meditation are all about focusing on yourself and becoming aware of your unconscious thoughts and patterns.
+This is why recognizing that pattern and becoming aware of your need to escape is a big part of recovery.
+Mindfulness and meditation holistic treatment techniques that are all about focusing on yourself and becoming aware of your unconscious thoughts and patterns.
 Naturally, meditation for addiction recovery can be a hugely useful tool in tackling substance abuse.

 Meditation, broadly speaking, is the practice of self-awareness.
 Sometimes referred to as ‘mindfulness’, the specific kind of self-awareness that meditation aims to achieve is an awareness of the here and now.
 There are many different schools of meditation that span history and the globe.
 However, all of them share a common goal of heightening their practitioners’ connection with their mind and body.